 1. Begin in hero’s pose, placing a blanket between heels and bum if necessary.
 Vigorously rub your hands, then massage the back of the neck and shoulders.
 Vigorously rub hands together again, this time massaging the outside of your jaw.
 Open and close the jaw, and close your eyes while massaging.

 2. Vigorously rub hands together again.
-Take 3 fingers to the temples, tipping the head forward.
-Close eyes while massaging at the edge of your eyebrows.
+Take three fingers to the temples, tipping the head forward.
+Close your eyes while massaging at the edge of your eyebrows.

 4. Move to table pose, shoulders stacked above hands and on your knees.
 Round the back into cat, before moving onto cow pose, back arched and head titled up.
 Round the back once more, letting the head fall and swing the torso from side to side.

 6. Come out, swaying body left to right.
-Repeat step six on the alternate side, so the righthand stays down and the left hand goes up, then threaded under the body, left shoulder stretched.
+Repeat step five on the alternate side, so the righthand stays down, and the left hand goes up, then threaded under the body, left shoulder stretched.

 7. Go back into cat-cow.
 Then right hand forward and right leg back.
 Walk the right hand and foot over toward the left.
 Come back to center, then repeat with the left arm and leg.

 8. Once again, bring the right hand forward, right leg back.
 Then walk right arm and leg to the left.
-This time however turn sideways and bend, trying to find your right heel with your right hand.
+However, this time, turn sideways and bend, trying to find your right heel with your right hand.
 Holding onto your heel, let your head fall to the side, stretching the entire right side of the back.

 9. Release and come to toes touching, knees wide, stretching your hands forward.
 Place your head down and hold this pose for several breaths in child’s pose.
-If this is causing some discomfort place the blanket between heels and bum again or place the blanket in your lap and fold over.
+If this causes discomfort, place the blanket between heels and bum or place the blanket in your lap and fold over.

 10. Repeat steps 8 and 9 on the left side.

 11. Barring any issues with your neck, keep knees and shins on the ground, raising up on arms to the side.
 Tuck your chin and bring the top of your head to the mat.
-Roll head on mat to the hairline, then roll back so the top of the head is back on the mat.
+Roll your head on the mat to the hairline, then roll it back, so the top of the head is back on the mat.
 Repeat rolling the head 3 – 5 times total.

 12. Repeat step 11.

-13. Place elbows on the mat, and place your chin in the heel of your hands.
+13. Place elbows on the mat, and place your chin on the heel of your hands.
 Allow your neck to come forward for a good stretch.
-Move your shoulders away from the ears and bring eyes to close.
+Move your shoulders away from the ears and bring your eyes to close.

 14. Sitting with legs crossed or in a comfortable position, shake it off.
-Now, get silly, making your mouth into an o-shape, moving shoulders up and down and doing big belly laughs 4 times.
+Now, get silly, making your mouth into an o-shape, moving shoulders up and down, and doing big belly laughs four times.
 Your diaphragm should be moving up and down.
-Repeat for 4 rounds total.
+Repeat for four rounds total.
 Shake it off once again.

 15. Bring hands to knees in lotus position.
 Get taller.
-Close eyes and breath, relaxing shoulders from ears.
+Close your eyes and breathe, relaxing shoulders from ears.
 Slowly flicker eyes open.